tressoldi/MindMatterTrainer/README.md

 Insert your TrueREG in a USB port of your PC

-Add the mmt.py and calibration.ini files in a dedicated folder.
+Add the MMT.py and Calibration.ini files in a dedicated folder.

 In the calibration.ini file choose the number of bits/sec to be analyzed and the time (in seconds) of the trial.
 Launch the mmt.py from your Python GUI.